-If you are classified as an exempt salaried employee, you will receive a salary which is intended to compensate you for all hours worked for the County.
+If you are classified as an exempt salaried employee, you will receive a salary which is intended to compensate you for all hours worked for the County, which is a minimum of 40 hours.
 This salary will be established at the time of hire or when you become classified as an exempt employee.
 While it may be subject to review and modification from time to time, the salary will be a pre-determined amount that will not be subject to deductions for variations in the quantity or quality of the work you perform.